trbabb/geomc/doc/style_guide.md

         v[i] += k[i];
     }

+Unlike `size_t`, `index_t` is signed, which will prevent warnings when used in with other signed numbers in arithmetic.

 While it is true that some loops will not require the extra bit depth, it is better to maintain consistency, and the choice of `index_t` is unlikely to have any negative impact on performance.

 Argument passing style